Our gynaecology services are provided by a highly specialised team of medical and nursing staff.

 Colposcopy

 The colposcopy service is provided by a multidisciplinary team, of doctors, nurses, and cytologists.
 The service sees an average 100 patients each week.
 It offers nurse run diagnostic colposcopy clinics; post coital bleeding clinics and results clinics, and mixed diagnostic/treatments clinics by medical staff; where patients can be offered treatment at the same visit if required.
 The nurse colposcopists also provide an advisory service to patients, GPs, practice nurses and other health professionals.
-The service is open Monday to Friday normal working hours, with 3 weekly nurse telephone results clinics (2 in the evenings).
+The service is open Monday to Friday normal working hours.

 Rapid Access Pelvic Assessment Clinics (RAPAC)